 Imagination — two forms: synthetic and creative

-Talking with Angels — origins and themes
+Talking with Angels — origin and themes

 Seven creative powers and three superpowers